sidnik007/sidnik007.github.com/_posts/2015-12-11-handling-long-chains-of-if-else-solution-1.md

 A code should always follow **OCP**, i.e **Open Close Principle**.
 The code should be open for extension, but close for modification.
 Which means that whenever there is a new requirement, it should be possible to extend the code rather than modifying the existing one.
 And so long chains of `if-else` voilate OCP, as if you have to add another condition, you have to modidy the existing code, rather then extending it.

 ### How could I avoid `if-else`?
-There are multiple ways to handle the long chains of `if-else`, here I will show one way using enums.
+There are multiple ways to handle the long chains of `if-else`, here I will show one way using `enum`.

 We will take a factory design pattern as an example.
-Consider the following example where the PizzaContentFactory returns contents of types of Pizza.
-An interface PizzaContent with only one method 'printPizzaContent()' will be implemented by different Pizza classes.
+Consider the following example where the PizzaContentFactory returns content of types of pizza.
+An interface PizzaContent with only one method 'printPizzaContent()' will be implemented by different pizza classes.

 {% highlight java %}
 public interface PizzaContent {